 2011 Series 65 license

-Steve’s latest passion is reading anything written by or about CJ Jung and studying spiritual psychology and comparative religion.
+Steve has always sought to balance the professional Yang in his life with a good dose of Yin to maintain a healthy mental outlook on his work and do it with the passion and focus he would expect from someone else doing work for him.
+Steve’s latest passion is studying spiritual depth psychology and comparative religion.
+Steve hosts a Self Help book club on Meetup.
 He is a Pisces so naturally loves the ocean and ocean sports of all kinds, but mainly surfing.
 Steve has a black belt in Hung Gar Kung Fu, a form of Chinese martial arts and currently practices yoga at the SBYC.
-Steve also spends time restoring an 1880 Victorian era home in downtown Santa Barbara with his son Brian.
+Steve also spends time restoring an 1880 Victorian era home in downtown Santa Barbara.
 Look for his blog soon on TOMFH.com (will let you figure out what that means!)
-Steve’s other hobbies are gardening, meditation, and bird watching.
+Steve also enjoys meditation (will be attending his first 10 day Vipassana meditation retreat in April 2020.)
+Steve’s other interests include gardening, bird watching and of course his grandkids.